nksaraf/magiql/README.md

 ## Working with fragments

 With GraphQL, the biggest game changer when used with React are __fragments__.
+The `useFragment` hook introduced by `relay` makes it delightful to declare the data needs of your components.

+* Date requirements completely localized and encapsulated in your component
+* Declarative, modular and composable
+* Fragments can include nest more fragments and fits naturally with the React component model
+* Don't need to add everything to the top level query
+* Easy to ensure type safety (using `relay` compiler artifacts)
-The `useFragment` hook introduced by `relay` makes it delightful to declare the data needs of your components, completely localized in your component, independent of how the data is fetched by some parent component.
-A component only subscribes to the part of the data store that it cares about (down to the field level).
-These restrictions provide an excellent authoring experience that almost seems magical when it works.
-This makes components that much more composable and reusable.
-It is also fully typed thanks to the Relay compiler.
+* Data available independent of how the data is fetched by some parent component
+* Components only subscribe to the precise part of the data store that it cares about (down to the field level).

-To fully unlock fragments, including optimistic responses and cache manipulatioon, we needed a normalized cache (store) of our data where each entity is identified and stored once.
+These features and accompanying restrictions provide an excellent authoring experience that almost seems magical when it works.
+To fully unlock fragments, including optimistic responses and cache manipulation of entities, we needed a normalized cache (store) of our data where each entity is identified and stored once.
 In this case, every component that accesses that data subscribes to the single entity and rerenders when the entity changes.
 The normalized cache is **optional** and you can begin to use `magiql` and fragments without it too.
 In `magiql`, we have provided a few implementations of the `store` that all allow fragments to be used:

 * Recoil `createRecoilStore`
    * Each field of an entity is stored as atom, entities and fragments are both selectors on the atoms